 What about the FUD?

 FUD (Fear, Uncertainty and Doubt) comes and goes.
 The IF has made mistakes regarding the design of the protocol.
-The Chrysalis update fixes them.
+The Chrysalis update fixed them.
 Communication wasn’t always optimal, but the foundation is maturing and the sound of the communication is way better than in the past few years.

 The complexity of what the IOTA Foundation and community is accomplishing can be overwhelming.
 If you are in doubt about the intentions or where all of this is leading I recommend the following books.
-Actually these are Dominik Schiener’s personal reading recommendations.
+Actually they are Dominik Schiener’s personal reading recommendations.
 They were mailed to the participants of the IOTA FutureProof webinar The Question of Why?

 The Master Switch: The Rise and Fall of Information Empires

 I found this book fascinating because it draws the big picture of the beginning and development of mass media.
 There was a lot of enthusiasm at the beginning of telephone, radio and TV.
 Many early adopters were certain that it would benefit individuals and communities.
 Almost all media inventions got monopolized in the long run.
 Guess who is working on preventing that to happen this time.